Southern (NYSE:SO) Updates Q1 2022 Earnings Guidance

 Southern (NYSE:SO – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.900-$0.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.910.
 The company issued revenue guidance of -.Southern also updated its FY 2022 guidance to $3.500-$3.600 EPS.

-Several brokerages recently commented on SO.
-KeyCorp increased their price target on Southern from $69.00 to $71.00 and gave the company an overweight rating in a research report on Thursday, January 13th.
-StockNews.com upgraded Southern from a sell rating to a hold rating in a research note on Tuesday, March 1st.
-Bank of America lowered Southern from a buy rating to a neutral rating and dropped their price objective for the company from $75.00 to $71.00 in a research note on Monday, February 7th.
-UBS Group lowered Southern from a buy rating to a neutral rating in a research note on Wednesday, January 5th.
-Finally, Mizuho upgraded Southern from an underperform rating to a neutral rating and upped their price objective for the company from $55.00 to $60.00 in a research note on Monday, December 6th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $70.00.
+A number of research firms have recently weighed in on SO.
+UBS Group cut shares of Southern from a buy rating to a neutral rating in a report on Wednesday, January 5th.
+Wells Fargo & Company cut Southern from an overweight rating to an equal weight rating and lowered their price target for the stock from $73.00 to $72.00 in a research report on Monday, February 7th.
+Morgan Stanley reduced their price objective on Southern from $64.00 to $61.00 and set an underweight rating for the company in a research note on Friday, February 18th.
+KeyCorp lifted their price objective on Southern from $69.00 to $71.00 and gave the company an overweight rating in a research note on Thursday, January 13th.
+Finally, Scotiabank lowered Southern from a sector outperform rating to a sector perform rating in a research note on Wednesday, December 15th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Hold and a consensus price target of $70.00.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, March 7th.
-Shareholders of record on Tuesday, February 22nd will be paid a dividend of $0.66 per share.
-The ex-dividend date of this dividend is Friday, February 18th.
-This represents a $2.64 dividend on an annualized basis and a yield of 3.91%.
-Southern’s dividend payout ratio (DPR) is presently 116.81%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, March 7th.
+Investors of record on Tuesday, February 22nd were given a $0.66 dividend.
+The ex-dividend date was Friday, February 18th.
+This represents a $2.64 dividend on an annualized basis and a yield of 3.84%.
+Southern’s payout ratio is currently 116.81%.

-In other Southern news, CEO Stephen E. Kuczynski sold 2,500 shares of the firm’s stock in a transaction on Monday, January 10th.
-The stock was sold at an average price of $68.59, for a total value of $171,475.00.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, insider Christopher C. Womack sold 4,746 shares of the firm’s stock in a transaction on Wednesday, February 16th.
-The shares were sold at an average price of $65.07, for a total value of $308,822.22.
+In related news, EVP Christopher Cummiskey sold 874 shares of the firm’s stock in a transaction dated Wednesday, February 16th.
+The shares were sold at an average price of $65.07, for a total value of $56,871.18.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Stephen E. Kuczynski sold 2,500 shares of the firm’s stock in a transaction dated Monday, January 10th.
+The shares were sold at an average price of $68.59, for a total transaction of $171,475.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 103,795 shares of company stock worth $6,931,533.
-Corporate insiders own 0.43% of the company’s stock.
+In the last 90 days, insiders sold 108,795 shares of company stock valued at $7,275,333.
+0.43% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Keudell Morrison Wealth Management boosted its holdings in shares of Southern by 1.2% during the 3rd quarter.
-Keudell Morrison Wealth Management now owns 18,794 shares of the utilities provider’s stock valued at $1,165,000 after acquiring an additional 225 shares in the last quarter.
-Integrated Wealth Concepts LLC raised its position in Southern by 1.7% during the 4th quarter.
-Integrated Wealth Concepts LLC now owns 16,134 shares of the utilities provider’s stock worth $1,106,000 after purchasing an additional 262 shares during the last quarter.
-First Community Trust NA bought a new position in Southern during the 4th quarter worth $27,000.
-Kingsview Wealth Management LLC raised its position in Southern by 2.1% during the 4th quarter.
-Kingsview Wealth Management LLC now owns 19,819 shares of the utilities provider’s stock worth $1,359,000 after purchasing an additional 407 shares during the last quarter.
-Finally, Toroso Investments LLC raised its position in Southern by 24.8% during the 4th quarter.
-Toroso Investments LLC now owns 12,132 shares of the utilities provider’s stock worth $832,000 after purchasing an additional 2,407 shares during the last quarter.
-59.24% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of SO.
+Keudell Morrison Wealth Management increased its stake in shares of Southern by 1.2% during the 3rd quarter.
+Keudell Morrison Wealth Management now owns 18,794 shares of the utilities provider’s stock worth $1,165,000 after purchasing an additional 225 shares in the last quarter.
+EverSource Wealth Advisors LLC purchased a new stake in Southern in the 4th quarter worth approximately $728,000.
+D. E. Shaw & Co.
+Inc. grew its stake in Southern by 5.4% in the 4th quarter.
+D. E. Shaw & Co.
+Inc. now owns 68,976 shares of the utilities provider’s stock worth $4,730,000 after acquiring an additional 3,520 shares during the period.
+Marshall Wace LLP grew its stake in Southern by 2.8% in the 4th quarter.
+Marshall Wace LLP now owns 129,289 shares of the utilities provider’s stock worth $8,867,000 after acquiring an additional 3,532 shares during the period.
+Finally, Chicago Partners Investment Group LLC purchased a new stake in Southern in the 4th quarter worth approximately $204,000.
+59.24% of the stock is owned by institutional investors.

 About Southern (Get Rating)